 Who Am I?

-I am a robotics and computer vision scientist focused on the intersection of robotics, machine learning, and computer vision.
-I have over 15 years of experience across a range of industries.
+I am a roboticist with over 15 years of experience across a range of industries.

 During the first 10 years of my career, I was on the business side of technology turning ideas into successful and profitable products that connect with new markets and consumers.
 In my roles, I drew on my diverse set of skills and experiences to help companies navigate the complex demands required to build market-leading products.